oggnimodd/mauju-fe-test/README.md

 With this, you can navigate to `localhost:8080/panel` in your browser to explore the API.
 The panel uses [trpc-panel](https://github.com/iway1/trpc-panel).
 On this page, you can create a new account with Clerk and you can sign in and access protected API endpoints.

+The source code of this project server/api is located inside the `packages/api/node` folder.

 6. Run the dashboard with the following command

 ```bash